oo13/translatable_phrase_generator/manual.md

 12
 ```

-## Text Substitution, and Generation with a Parameter
+## Text Substitution, and Generation with a External Context

 Lua code:
 ```lua